-• What kind of identification is needed
+• What kind of identification is needed to open a bank account?

-• Alternatives to a bank account
+• What are alternatives to a U.S.-based bank account?

 Recommended: What is a Savings Account and How Does it Work?

 Typical Requirements for Opening a Bank Account